 Here are some steps you can take to blend in to your destination when you're traveling on your own.

-12 Steps to Help You Blend In When Traveling Solo
+12 Steps to Help You Blend In with Locals

 - Watch how the locals behave.
 Find a seat in a public area and sit back, relax, and watch.
 Observe how they board public transit, how loudly they speak, when they make eye contact, how close they are when they talk to each other.
 Emulate their behavior.
 If they line up orderly and wait their turn, do so.
 If it's more of a free-for-all with no expected order, follow their lead.